Large grey babbler

-The large gray babbler (Argya malcolmi) is a member of the family Leiothrichidae found across India and far western Nepal.
+The large grey babbler (Argya malcolmi) is a member of the family Leiothrichidae found across India and far western Nepal.
 They are locally common in the scrub, open forest and gardenland.
 They are usually seen in small groups and are easily distinguished from other babblers in the region by their nasal call and the whitish outer feathers to their long tail.
 It is one of the largest babblers in the region.

 Description

 This long-tailed and large babbler has a brown body with creamy white outer tail feathers which are easily visible as they fly with fluttery wing beats low over the ground.
 The lores are dark and forehead is grey with white shaft streaks on the feathers.
 The rump and uppertail covers are pale grey.
 The mantle has dusky blotches and no shaft streaks.
 The three outer tail feathers are white and the fourth pair has the outer web white.
 The wings are darker brown.
 The iris is yellow and the upper mandible is dark brown while the lower mandible is yellowish.
 The tail is faintly cross barred.
 Abnormal specimens showing albinism or leucism have been reported.

 The species was first described from the Deccan Plateau region.
 The scientific name was given by Colonel W H Sykes in appreciation of support that he received from Major-General Sir John Malcolm.